 To be a disability covered by the ADA, an impairment must substantially limit one or more major life activities.
 These are activities that an average person can perform with little or no difficulty.

-Examples of major life activities are walking, seeing, speaking, hearing, breathing, learning, performing manual tasks, working, sitting, standing, lifting, and reading.
+Examples of major life activities are walking, seeing, hearing, speaking, breathing, learning, and working.

 - Reasonable Accommodations are required by postsecondary institutions in order to provide appropriate academic adjustments as necessary to ensure that students have equal educational access and are not discriminated against on the basis of disability.

 - Reasonable accommodations are determined based on disability and individual needs.